 #5. having a great time with the group of local artist that set up a project to save the trees last summer

 This summer I worked on a project with a couple of local artists because there were some trees to be chopped.
-I love the estate of Marquette, it’s one of my favorite places to go with students to paint.
+I love the estate of Marquette, it’s one of my favourite places to go with students to paint.
 Missing those hundred year old trees would be a disaster… Even though the decision came to definitely chop them, I had a couple of great events with the artists.
-After the events we organized some painting sessions together, which was so inspiring too!
+After the events we organised some painting sessions together, which was so inspiring too!
 Read more about this!

 #4. meeting new people on social media and having a wonderful connection with them talking about art!

 This is such a great thing about living in this 2018 world, and will definitely be the same (or even more and better) in 2019.
 How we can meet people all over the world and connect with them with Instagram or Facebook.
 I’ve connected deeply with wonderful people making beautiful art, I’ve sold work all over the world and surely made some new friends in Italy, Scotland and Australia.
 I am so grateful for everyone that supported me over time.
 Not only on social media, but also the locals from the Netherlands.
 The ones that are following me for already 3 years to see if there’s a painting that fits in their living room… For one of my dearest friends who bought her second ‘Luz Artwork’.
 For actually all the people with whom I felt deeply connected with: thank you.
 You’re wonderful!

 #3. teaching art students still is my passion